 The Children’s Advocacy Center model brings together a multidisciplinary team of professionals to create a coordinated response to child abuse.
 Prosecutors and investigators watch the interview live from another room via closed circuit television.

 This team along with medical professionals and advocates work together to identify next steps.
-This process prevents youth from sharing reports of abuse to other professionals limiting further trauma while connecting them to a broad array of services to encourage stability and healing.
+This process prevents individuals from sharing reports of abuse to other professionals limiting further trauma while connecting them to a broad array of services to encourage stability and healing.

 word advocacy made with wood building blocks